-In 1931 Pope Pius XI said the dialogue around the Church’s pronouncements on private property was so toxic that, “there are some who calumniate the Supreme Pontiff, and the Church herself, as if she had taken and were still taking the part of the rich”.
+In 1931 Pope Pius XI said the dialogue around the Church’s pronouncements on the right to private property was so toxic that, “there are some who calumniate the Supreme Pontiff, and the Church herself, as if she had taken and were still taking the part of the rich”.
 (Quadragesimo Anno, 44) [Notice how by changing the last word from “rich” to “poor” a similar complaint seems to be made today?]

 WHY HAS THE CHURCH’S POSITION BEEN SO VOLATILE FOR SO LONG?

 Primarily because of the inability to differentiate between the “twofold character of ownership”: (Pope Pius XI, 45) As Pope Leo XIII made clear: “The right of property is distinct from its use.”
 (Quadragesimo Anno, 47)